 where an Appeal has been made, the Secretary has sent an implementation notice under paragraph 13.4(a) or (b) and the Appealing Party has not made an Authority Appeal in respect of such proposal by the end of period specified in paragraph 13.5.

-The Code Administrator shall, as soon as reasonably practicable, notify each Transporter, each User, each Independent Gas Transporter, each Member, each Third Party Participant and each Non-Code Party (if any) of each Modification.
+The Code Administrator shall, as soon as reasonably practicable, notify each Transporter, each User, each Independent Gas Transporter, each Member, each Third Party Participant and each Non-Code Party (if any) and the CDSP of each Modification.
 Each such notice shall specify the legal text of the Modification and the date upon which the Modification shall become effective and may provide (for the purposes of information only) an explanatory note (which note should not be relied upon) in respect of the Modification.
 Each Modification shall become effective upon the date specified in the relevant notice.
-Having so notified each Transporter, each User, each Independent Gas Transporter, each Member, each Third Party Participant and each Non-Code Party (if any the Code Administrator may, with the agreement of the Transporters and the Authority, notify all Users, all Transporters, all Independent Gas Transporters, Members, each Third Party Participant and Non-Code Parties (if any) of any amendment to the date specified in the earlier notice, and the date specified in any such notice shall be the date upon which the relevant Modification shall become effective.
+Having so notified each Transporter, each User, each Independent Gas Transporter, each Member, each Third Party Participant and each Non-Code Party (if any) and the CDSP, the Code Administrator may, with the agreement of the Transporters and the Authority, notify all Users, all Transporters, all Independent Gas Transporters, Members, each Third Party Participant and Non-Code Parties (if any) and the CDSP of any amendment to the date specified in the earlier notice, and the date specified in any such notice shall be the date upon which the relevant Modification shall become effective.

 URGENT MODIFICATION PROPOSALS